Yu-Gi-Oh! Zexal: Trading Card Game

 Yu-Gi-Oh!
 Zexal added new gameplay elements to the Yu-Gi-Oh!
-Trading Card Game, in which Master Rule 2 came into effect by introducing the XYZ Monsters into the game.
-These black-colored cards do not have levels, but are categorized by Ranks, which are located on the opposite end of where the Levels were.
-XYZ Monsters are summoned from the Extra Deck by stacking multiple monsters on the field of the same level on top of each other and placing the desired XYZ Monster whose Rank is the same as the two stacked monsters' levels.
-During gameplay, the stacked materials become "XYZ Materials", or "Overlay Units", which are used to trigger the XYZ Monster's effects by being sent to the graveyard.
+Trading Card Game, in which Master Rule 2 came into effect by introducing the Xyz Monsters into the game.
+These black-colored cards do not have levels, but are categorized by Ranks, which are signified by a number of left-aligned stars with a black background printed on the card.
+Xyz Monsters are summoned from the Extra Deck by stacking multiple monsters on the field of the same level on top of each other and placing the desired Xyz Monster whose Rank is the same as the two stacked monsters' levels, on top of those monsters.
+During gameplay, the stacked monsters become "Xyz Materials", or "Overlay Units", which are used to trigger the Xyz Monster's effects by being sent to the Graveyard.

 Video game

 A video game based on the series titled Yu-Gi-Oh!
 Zexal: Gekitotsu!
 Duel Carnival (遊戯王ZEXAL 激突!デュエルカーニバル, Yūgiō Zearu: Gekitotsu!
 Dueru Kānibaru) was developed by Konami and released in Japan for the Nintendo 3DS on December 5, 2013.
 It was released as Yu-Gi-Oh!
 Zexal: World Duel Carnival in North America on September 25, 2014.